jamieson-olsen/daphne3/README.md

 	* write 0x0008 to address 4, ADC_RESOLUTION_SELECT=14 bit, ADC_OUTPUT_FORMAT=offset binary, LSB_MSB_FIRST=LSB first
 	* write 0x0100 to address 10, SYNC_PATTERN=YES

-11. At any time you can trigger the spy buffers and read them out without impacting any physics operations on DAPHNE.
+11. At any time you can arm/trigger the input and output spy buffers and readout without impacting any physics operations on DAPHNE.
 Looking at AFE channel 8 frame marker is a good periodic check to verify that the front end alignment is working properly.

 If there is down time and DAPHNE is not taking physics data, it should be possible to put the AFEs into one of the test modes (writing to AFE SPI address 2) and triggering the spy buffers to verify all data channels are properly aligned.
 Switching the AFE chips into and out of test pattern modes should not impact any timing so it is not likely this alignment procedure would need to be repeated each time the test pattern modes change in the AFE chips.